altocodenl/tagaway/readme.md

 - Formats.
    - New video formats.
       - Convert videos from other formats into mp4.
-Add extra field (or vid field?).
+Use vid field.
       - Delete mp4 videos when deleting file.
+      - When getting mp4 version of videos, if pending, don't serve.
+Also exclude from query.
+If errored, don't remove from query, show them broken.
       - Add query parameter to route so that mp4 can be asked (vs downloading original).
       - Change client to ask for either original video or mp4 for viewing.

+- Reimplement select all after changes to client.

 - Dedicated PROD server.
 --------------------